0x5e/react-native-alipay/README.md

 ### Alipay.payInterceptorWithUrl(h5PayUrl)

-- `h5PayUrl` The url string of mobile webpage payment.
+- `h5PayUrl` {String} The url string of mobile webpage payment.
 You may get it from webview.
+See [document](https://docs.open.alipay.com/204/105695/) for detail.

 Returns object with following fields: